HenriquePercu/example-strategy-pattern/README.md

 Using Strategy Pattern and leveraging features from Quarkus (Spring has similar features) we separate responsibilities and decouple the core application from each payment type specificities.

-Also, we can easily add new payment types, without having to change the core of the payment code, respecting some of the SOLID principles.
+Also, we can easily add new payment types, without having to change the core of the payment code or adding `switch` or `if` clauses, respecting some of the SOLID principles.

 ## Technologies